Hardening Microsoft 365: Security Best Practices Checklist – IntegriCom

 In conclusion, adopting these best practices for hardening Microsoft 365 is paramount in safeguarding your organization’s digital assets.
 Ensure a robust security posture, including these periodic hardening actions, with IntegriCom’s Managed IT Services.
 Schedule a consultation today to fortify your defenses against evolving cyber threats.

-Calvin, an Atlanta native, is a Senior Engineer at IntegriCom® located in Suwanee, GA and Gainesville, GA.
+Calvin, an Atlanta native, is a Senior Engineer at IntegriCom® located in Suwanee, GA, and Gainesville, GA.
 As an advocate of security and sound processes, Calvin makes sure our internal technology, as well as the technology of our clients, is sound and robust.
 He helps our clients breathe easier about their technology.